StockSharp/AlgoTrading/Designer/Gallery/Schemas/3_WhiteSoldiers_Pattern/README.md

 ## Description of the Schema

-The schema outlines a complex workflow designed to detect the "Three White Soldiers" pattern and execute trades accordingly.
+The schema outlines a complex workflow designed to detect the "Three White Soldiers" [pattern](https://doc.stocksharp.com/topics/api/indicators/list_of_indicators/pattern.html) and execute trades accordingly.
 Here are the key components and their roles:

-1. **Security Node**: Specifies the security for which the strategy is applied.
+1. **Security Node**: Specifies the [security](https://doc.stocksharp.com/topics/designer/strategies/using_visual_designer/elements/data_sources/variable.html) for which the strategy is applied.
 It acts as the primary data input source, providing market data necessary for the subsequent analysis.

-2. **TimeFrameCandle Node**: Generates candle data for the specified security.
+2. **TimeFrameCandle Node**: Generates [candle data](https://doc.stocksharp.com/topics/designer/strategies/using_visual_designer/elements/data_sources/candles.html) for the specified security.
 This node is crucial as it processes incoming market data into a usable format (candles) that the pattern detection algorithm can analyze.

-3. **Pattern Detection Node**: Specifically configured to detect the "Three White Soldiers" pattern.
+3. **Pattern Detection Node**: Specifically configured to detect the "Three White Soldiers" [pattern](https://doc.stocksharp.com/topics/api/indicators/list_of_indicators/pattern.html) via [indicator](https://doc.stocksharp.com/topics/designer/strategies/using_visual_designer/elements/common/indicator.html).
 This node analyzes the candle data and triggers an action when the pattern is identified.

 4. **Chart Panel Node**: Visualizes the trading data, including candlestick patterns and possibly trades executed by the strategy.
-This component helps in monitoring the strategy’s performance and understanding how the pattern influences trading decisions.
+This [component](https://doc.stocksharp.com/topics/designer/strategies/using_visual_designer/elements/common/chart.html) helps in monitoring the strategy’s performance and understanding how the pattern influences trading decisions.

-5. **Trading Nodes (Buy, Sell)**: These nodes are configured to execute trades when the pattern is detected.
+5. **Trading Nodes (Buy, Sell)**: These [nodes](https://doc.stocksharp.com/topics/designer/strategies/using_visual_designer/elements/trading/register_order.html) are configured to execute trades when the pattern is detected.
 The actions can vary based on additional conditions set within the strategy, such as market conditions or other technical indicators.

 ## Workflow